CPAN-Security/security.metacpan.org/docs/cna-faq.md

 Some modules are considered "risky" and it is assumed that the user must use them in a restricted context and trust the data processed.
 There may still be security vulnerabilities despite that fact.

-CPANSec may have decided an older issue was still a vulnerability and should have a CVE.
+CPANSec may have assessed an older issue is still a vulnerability, and should therefore be assigned a CVE number.

 ### Why does CPANSec issue CVEs for embedded vulnerabilities that don't affect the module?